Passive Multi-Target Visible Light Positioning Based on Multi-Camera Joint Optimization: System Model

 \section{System Model}

-The considered VLP scenario is illustrated in Fig. \ref{fig:scenario}.
-In this scenario, each of the $M \geq 1$ positioning targets is equipped with an LED point light source serving as a transmitter, while $N \geq 2$ cameras are installed on the ceiling as receivers.
-These cameras continuously capture images of the LEDs to acquire visual information, which is then transmitted to a server to simultaneously locate the $M$ targets.
+The considered VLP scenario is illustrated in Fig. \ref{fig:scenario}, which is a typical unmodulated passive VLP system\cite{Alijani2025}.
+In this scenario, each of the $M \geq 1$ positioning targets is equipped with an unmodulated LED point source serving as a transmitter, while $N \geq 2$ cameras are installed on the ceiling as receivers.
+These cameras continuously capture LED images to acquire visual information, which is then transmitted to a server to simultaneously locate the $M$ targets.
 Finally, the positions of these LED targets can be fed back to the client terminal.

 We adopt the classical pinhole model to describe the imaging process of cameras, and define the following coordinate systems: \rom{1} 3-dimensional (3-D) world coordinate system (WCS) $O^\mathrm{w}\text{--}x^\mathrm{w}y^\mathrm{w}z^\mathrm{w}$, \rom{2} 2-D pixel coordinate system (PCS) $u^\mathrm{p}O^\mathrm{p}v^\mathrm{p}$ on the image plane, and \rom{3} 3-D camera coordinate system (CCS) $O^\mathrm{c}\text{--}x^\mathrm{c}y^\mathrm{c}z^\mathrm{c}$.
 Since there are $N$ cameras in the scene, there also exist $N$ corresponding CCSs and PCSs, denoted as $\text{CCS}_i$ and $\text{PCS}_i$, respectively.
 The axes of these CCSs and PCSs are defined such that $x^{\mathrm{c}_i}$-axis aligns with $u^{\mathrm{p}_i}$-axis, $y^{\mathrm{c}_i}$-axis aligns with $v^{\mathrm{p}_i}$-axis, and $z^{\mathrm{c}_i}$-axis is perpendicular to image plane $u^{\mathrm{p}_i}O^{\mathrm{p}_i}v^{\mathrm{p}_i}$.
 Hereinafter, we use $[\,\cdot\,;\,\cdot\,]$ to denote the vertical stacking of matrices, vectors, or numbers, to form a new matrix or vector.
 In particular, we denote $[\bm{v};1]$ as $\widetilde{\bm{v}}$, where $\bm{v}$ is a column vector.